Facepunch provides some ready-to-use first-person weapons for you!

 & reload_type

-to 1 for faster variants.
+(🗂️ enums) can be set to 1 for faster variants.b_reload

-(☑️ bool) activates a sort of "reloading stance", during which you can fireb_reloading_shell
+(☑️ bool) activates a "reloading stance".

-(☑️ bool ♻️ self-resets) regardless of the other parameters.
+(☑️ bool ♻️ self-resets) at any pace.b_reloading_first_shell

-You can trigger these parameters in (mostly) any order, at (mostly) the pace that you want.
+(☑️ bool ♻️ self-resets) regardless of the other parameters.↳ You can trigger these parameters in (mostly) any order, at (mostly) the pace that you want.

 and joystick_y

-(🎚️ floats, -1.0↔1.0).
-Note that diagonal directions would be roughly ±0.71 in both axises (because the joystick is a circle, not a square).
+(🎚️ floats, -1.0↔1.0) to make the right thumb control the joystick. with Note that diagonal directions would be roughly ±0.71 in both axises (because the joystick is a circle, not a square).firing_mode

-The camera is animated through the camera
+The camera is animated through the 🦴camera

 bone.
 Its position (relative to the first-person 0,0,0) and orientation (relative to +X forwards, +Y left, +Z up) should add onto your in-game camera.